ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/README.md

 For the remote/virtual [course](https://registration.genomecenter.ucdavis.edu/events/RNASeq_2020_remote/) in June.

-For the onsite UC Davis [course](https://registration.genomecenter.ucdavis.edu/events/RNASeq_2020_Davis/) in July.
+For the remote/virtual [course](https://registration.genomecenter.ucdavis.edu/events/RNASeq_07_2020/) in July.